BlackMoFan/obsidian-Vaults/Learning Computer Science/0083 Flutter.md

 				}

 	- It should be noted that the term "stateless" is a little bit of a misnomer (|*n*|.  a name that is wrong or not proper or appropriate) here because being Dart classes, which can have properties and data encapsulated in them, stateless widgets do, in a sense, have state.
+		- The core difference between a stateful and a stateless widget is that a stateless widget doesn’t automatically get re-rendered by the Flutter core framework when its “state” changes, whereas a stateful widget does=\
 		-